VeikkausOy/dcontext/README.md

 Running the test case takes several seconds, because the task also sets up the SparkContext and loads and parses about 50MB of data.

+# Code modifications and the dynamic class loader

-Now, let's starts 'sbt ~;package;test:package' on the background, and let's modify the fast-spark-test-sources.
+Now, let's launch a new terminal, and run 'sbt ~;package;test:package' on it, in order to compile fast-spark-test sources on the background.

-Fast spark-test is located in the ExampleTest.scala file and it looks like this:
+Now, let's examine fast-spark-test sources codes.
+The 'spyDf' test is located in the ExampleTest.scala file and it looks like this:

 ```
 test("spyDf")((c, t) => {